herlianal12/1_Plantago_contig_assembly/README.md

 **Step 6.
 Polishing**

 After contig assembly, I polished the genome with clean raw data.
 As far as I am aware PacBio tools accept only files generated from their sequencer or processed using their tools.
 This means I cannot use clean PacBio reads in fastq format.
-I do not want chloroplast and mithochondrial reads that were still present in PacBio raw reads to polish the assembled contigs.
+I do not want chloroplast and mithochondrial reads still present in PacBio raw reads to polish the assembled contigs.
 To prevent this, we needed to filter original reads (native bam files).

 This is how I did it: